ilatif/my_database_diagramer/README.md

 Important
 =========
 1. ***Please! note that this library will not alter your database schema in any way.
-If you removing a table it means that you are removing it from the generated image.
+If you are removing a table it means that you are removing it from the generated image.
 To alter underlying database schema there are plenty of tools available such as phpMyAdmin etc.***

 2. ***Please! use latest versions of Canvas supported Browsers such as Chrome and Firefox to use this library.***